Jinhan-Han-Jeremy/data_analysis_for_sakila/README.md

 Visualized total_rental_sales in bar chart<br/>

 ### Analysis of film data by ratings - Finding films of high values by ratings
-Made the data frame for films of each rating are present  - Used table(film) Visualized films of each rating in bar chart
+Made the data frame for films of each rating are present  - Used table(film)<br/>
+Visualized films of each rating in bar chart

 ### Analysis of actor data by count(film) - Finding actors of high values